exercism/python/exercises/practice/matching-brackets/.approaches/repeated-substitution/content.md

     return not bool(str_)
 ```

+## Variation 3: Regex and Recursion

-It is even possible to combine regexes and recursion in the same solution, though not everyone would view this as idiomatic Python:
+It is possible to combine regexes & recursion in the same solution, though not everyone would view this as idiomatic Python:

 ```python
 import re